New Bedford Whalers (baseball): New England League 1929 & 1933 / Northeastern League 1934

 In 1929, New Bedford returned to minor league play.
 The New Bedford "Millmen" returned to play as members the eight-team Class B level New England League.
-The New Bedford Whalers placed third in 1929 New England League standings, finishing 12.0 games behind the 1st place Lynn Red Sox.
+The New Bedford Whalers placed third in 1929 New England League standings, finishing 12.0 games behind the first place Lynn Red Sox.
 With a record of 62–51, the Whalers played the season under manager Jack Ryan.
 The Millmen folded after the 1929 season and did not play in the 1930 New England League.

 The 1933 New Bedford "Whalers" returned to play and played their final New England League season, finishing in first place.
-New Bedford played under manager Freddie Maguire and finished the 1947 season with a record of 58–33, placing first in the New England League regular season standings, finishing 2.0 games ahead of the second place Worcester team.
+New Bedford played under manager Freddie Maguire and finished the 1933 season with a record of 58–33, placing first in the New England League regular season standings.
+The Whalers ended the season 2.0 games ahead of the second place Worcester team.
 After having the league's best record, New Bedford refused to participate in a post season playoff.
 Second place Worcester and third place Winchester began a playoff that was cancelled due to weather with each team winning one game.
 Edward Baker of New Bedford won the New England League batting title, hitting .413.

 In 1934, the Whalers played their final season in a new league, joining the eight-team Class B Northeastern League, which played only the 1934 season before permanently folding.
-The Cambridge Cantabs, Hartford Senators, Lowell Hustlers, Manchester Indians, Springfield Ponies, Waltham Rosebuds and Watertown Townies, joined the Whalers in beginning league play.
+The Cambridge Cantabs, Hartford Senators, Lowell Hustlers, Manchester Indians, Springfield Ponies, Waltham Rosebuds and Watertown Townies teams joined the Whalers in beginning league play.

 Playing their final season, New Bedford placed fifth in the Northeastern League standings.
 Playing the season under manager Jean Dubuc, the Whalers ended the season with a record of 46-60, finishing 18.5 games behind the first place Worcester Rosebuds.

 After the Northeastern League folded after one season, New Bedford has not hosted another minor league team.